Recent site activity

 T-Class Models

-Of the three photos I have of T-class locomotives in New Britain, 2 of the locomotives were retired prior to 1947.
-On November 18, 1936 an injury was reported in New Britain due to worn insulation on the headlight conduit on #2393.
-For now I plan to model this locomotive and #2446 which was photographed working in New Britain in September 1947.
+Of the three photos I have of T-class locomotives in New Britain, two of the locomotives were retired prior to 1947.
+For now I plan to model #2446 which was photographed working in New Britain in September 1946.

 Overland imported a brass T-2-b a number of years ago and is featured in an article by John Pryke in the first issue of Speed Witch.